tsawler/noble/readme.md

 # Noble

-A simple wrapper to make working with [Go](https://go.dev)'s implementation of [Argon2](https://en.wikipedia.org/wiki/Argon2) (specifically Argon2id) much easier.
+Noble is a simple wrapper to make working with [Go](https://go.dev)'s implementation of [Argon2](https://en.wikipedia.org/wiki/Argon2) (specifically Argon2id) much easier.
 Argon2 is a modern ASIC-resistant and GPU-resistant secure key derivation function.
-It has better password cracking resistance (when configured correctly) than PBKDF2 , Bcrypt and Scrypt (for similar configuration parameters for CPU and RAM usage)
+It has better password cracking resistance (when configured correctly) than PBKDF2 , Bcrypt and Scrypt (for similar configuration parameters for CPU and RAM usage).

 Argon2 is a key derivation function that was selected as the winner of the 2015 Password Hashing Competition.
 It was designed by Alex Biryukov, Daniel Dinu, and Dmitry Khovratovich from the University of Luxembourg.
 There are three